d3s-trento/contiki-uwb/examples/glossy-test/README.md

-# Glossy Test - A simple application the evaluate Glossy
+# Glossy Test - A simple application to evaluate Glossy

-Glossy Test allows the evaluation of the Glossy implementation for the DW1000 built for the Contiki OS.
+Glossy Test allows evaluation of the Glossy implementation for the DW1000 built for the Contiki OS.